 To read my newer article on creating an Easy and Free Royalty Management System within Google Sheets or Excel, click here.

-Good Accounting Starts with Good Software
+Good Accounting for Book Publishers Starts with Good Software

 The first two years that my publishing company was in business, I used spreadsheets for all of my accounting.
 This worked fine while the publishing business was a hobby.
 But, as the business grew, the importance of good accounting records became clearer.